potatoenergy/pt-ai/README.md

 This project is based on the original work by [qiraxyz](https://github.com/qiraxyz/pt-ai).

+## Compliance Statement

+⚠️ **Important Notice Regarding Game Rules Compliance**

+This project is intended to be used in strict accordance with Pony Town's official game rules.
+By using this software, you acknowledge and agree to the following:

+### Account Usage
+🔒 **Single Account Policy**
+- You must not use this software to manage multiple accounts simultaneously
+- The bot should only interact with **one authorized account** you personally own
+- Any form of account sharing or automation farming is strictly prohibited

+### Game Modifications
+🚫 **Scripting & Automation Restrictions**
+- This bot **does not** provide any unfair competitive advantages
+- All interactions maintain natural human-like timing and limitations
+- Absolutely no game client modifications are implemented

+### Performance Considerations
+🛡️ **Server Protection Measures**
+- Built-in rate limiting prevents server overload
+- Randomized delays mimic natural player behavior
+- Strict character interaction limits preserve game performance

+### Accessibility Focus
+♿ **Intended Use Cases**
+This tool may be used for:
+- Assistive technologies for players with disabilities
+- Quality-of-life enhancements that don't violate game balance
+- Non-disruptive social interaction support

+❗ **Violation Warning**
+Misuse of this software that impacts other players' experience or server stability may result in:
+- Account suspension by game moderators
+- Blacklisting of associated IP addresses
+- Permanent ban from game services

+**Developers Disclaimer**
+This project is not affiliated with Pony Town or its developers.
+Use at your own risk.
+We strongly encourage:
+- Regular manual gameplay
+- Respect for all community members
+- Immediate discontinuation of use if requested by game staff

 ### License

 This project is licensed under the MIT License.